Morebus: Breezers

-More operates four all-year services under the Breezer brand, with service 40 going from Poole to Swanage via Wareham and Corfe Castle, service 50 running from Bournemouth railway station to Swanage via the Sandbanks Ferry, service 60 going from Rockley Park to Sandbanks via Poole and Lilliput and service 70 going from Alum Chine to Bournemouth East Cliff via Westbourne.
+More operates six all-year services under the Breezer brand, with service 40 going from Poole to Swanage via Wareham and Corfe Castle, service 50 running from Bournemouth railway station to Swanage via the Sandbanks Ferry, service 60 going from Rockley Park to Sandbanks via Poole and Lilliput, service 81 going from Lymington to Bournemouth via Milford on Sea, Barton on Sea and Christchurch, service 82 going from Lymington to Bournemouth via Hordle, New Milton and Christchurch, and service 86 going from Lymington to Southampton via Lyndhurst,.

-These services run more frequently in the summer, the 70 being extended in both directions - from Rockley Park to Hengistbury Head - with additional services including service 30 from Swanage to Weymouth (and one trip each way to/from Dorchester), service 31 that goes from Wool Rail Station to Lulworth Cove & Durdle Door and service 35 that goes from Swanage to Wareham Forest.
-Services 50, 60 and 70 normally use open-topped buses throughout the summer.
+Some services run more frequently in the summer, the - with additional services including service 30 from Swanage to Weymouth (and one trip each way to/from Dorchester), service 31 that goes from Wool Rail Station to Lulworth Cove & Durdle Door, service 35 that goes from Swanage to Wareham Forest and service 70 from Rockley Park to Mudeford.
+Services 60 and 70 normally use open-topped buses throughout the summer, with service 50 normally running open tops all year round.

-As of summer 2024, more operates the following Breezer routes:
+As of May 2026, more operates the following Breezer routes: